Interested in becoming a Trapper Ed instructor? Visit our instructor cubby.

 We recommend searching for classes statewide to determine the closest class available to you as not all counties have classes available during a given year.

 Find a class near you.
 NOTE: Approximately 50 classes a year are offered throughout the state.
 However, once a class is full or has been completed they are removed from the website.
 Please check frequently for classes in your area.
+Since classes are removed from the site once full, be sure to record your class location information when you enroll.

 Replacement trapper education certificates are available by contacting the assistant furbearer ecologist, 101 S Webster St, PO Box 7921, Madison, WI 53707-7921, 608-261-6452.